tintin10q/computational-linguistics-summary/Prediction/Questions.md

 If you put the same amount into every bin you have maximum entropy!

-# Sparcity
+# Sparsity
-Sparcity is that you have a lot of events that have a low probability of occuring.
+Sparsity is that you have a lot of events that have a low probability of occurring.